Adding Flexibility and Peace of Mind: Why Every Trust Should Have a Trust Protector

 Why use a trust protector?
 Trust protectors can add flexibility to an estate plan when the tax laws or personal circumstances change.
 (Death and divorce come to mind.)
 They give settlors who worry that a trustee may not follow their wishes closely enough peace of mind.
 And they can act as a link between the trustee and the beneficiaries.
-They are especially useful for irrevocable trusts, dynasty trusts and special needs trusts.
+Trust protectors are especially useful for irrevocable trusts, dynasty trusts and special needs trusts.

 Typically, a Trust Document Can Vest a Trust Protector With the Power to:

 • Consent to, direct or veto income and principal distributions

 • Demand and approve trustee accountings

 • Amend or change the terms of a trust to address tax law changes

 • Alter the interests of beneficiaries

 • Make tax distributions to a grantor of a grantor’s trust

 • Terminate a trust and have income and principal be distributed outright and free of trust to one or more beneficiaries.